Fertility Hopes and How to Achieve Them

 At an initial consultation, you will go through your health history with the Reproductive Endocrinologist (if you have any outstanding health concerns, if you smoke, etc.), review your trying to conceive history and share your fertility hopes.

 For women, a transvaginal sonogram will most likely be performed to evaluate the visual appearance of your uterus and ovaries.
-This looks for ovarian cysts, endometrial inflammation, and provides information on your follicle count.
+This looks for ovarian cysts, uterine anatomy and provides information on your follicle count.
 In addition, they will perform blood work to look at various hormones such as your follicle-stimulating hormone (FSH), luteinizing hormone (LH), estradiol and anti-müllerian hormone (AMH).
 Your AMH will provide insight into the number of follicles you have in your ovaries (every follicle has an egg inside).
 These hormone levels will give the doctor an idea of how many eggs you have and a general idea of your reproductive health and ovulatory function.

 A woman’s fertility starts to decline in her early 30s.
 This is because a woman is born with approximately two million eggs.
 By their mid-twenties, women may only have 300,000 eggs.
 Then, around 35, the quality as well as the quantity begin to decline.
 As per the American Society of Reproductive Medicine, women under 30 have about a 25% chance of getting pregnant with each menstrual cycle when they are having regular unprotected intercourse.
 With the decline speeding up after 35, being proactive about their fertility hopes in general may be a wise investment.